swolfand/AspectLockedImageView/README.md

 ```

 ## Usage
-To add the DragScaleCircleView to your application, specify com.samwolfand.aspectlockedimageview in your layout XML. make sure to set the *imageAspectRatio* attribute
+To add the AspectLockedImageView to your application, specify com.samwolfand.aspectlockedimageview in your layout XML. make sure to set the *imageAspectRatio* attribute

 ```xml
          <com.samwolfand.AspectLockedImageView